 What to do if your dog eats coconut

 Dogs have a wonderful talent for getting into mischief, even if they’re largely well behaved.

 This comes into its own when your pet is after treating him or herself to something tasty – there’s a whole new sense of slyness that dogs can show in moments like this!

 If you catch the dog eating coconut, you can at least rest assured that he or she is not going to come to any immediate harm.

 The only situation in which the reverse of this could be true is if there are particularly large pieces of coconut being eaten by your dog, or if your dog is trying to get tuck into a whole and uncracked coconut.

-In the case of the latter, absolutely intervene before your dog gets frustrated and starts thrashing the coconut about – the husk might fly free from their teeth and the coconut itself could cause breakages in the home.
+In the case of the latter, intervene before your dog gets frustrated and starts thrashing the coconut about – the husk might fly free from their teeth and the coconut itself could cause breakages in the home.

 If your dog is eating large bits of coconut though, you ought to instead watch for choking or internal blockages.

 Dogs caught eating what they shouldn’t sometimes hasten their eating to hide the evidence, which can exacerbate the issue.

 If it’s simply a question of your dog eating too much coconut, then don’t worry – the worst that might occur is a sore tummy and a bit of an embarrassed look on your dog’s face.